rencampbell/100_Days_of_Code/day17/README.md

 -Adding Methods to a Class

 ## Activities executed:
-A quiz game was created according to the following specifications:\
+-A quiz game was created which allowed the user to answer true/false questions from a question bank